-Fingerboarding is a game hobby that involves using your fingers to maneuver a small skateboard replica on a miniature skatepark built for finger skaters.
-It’s similar to skateboarding in the sense that you can use your fingerboard to do “tricks,” but it’s also very different: it’s quieter, smaller, with no injury risk involved.
+Wondering what the heck is a fingerboard?
+Well, fingerboard is a game hobby that involves using your fingers to maneuver a small skateboard replica on a miniature skatepark built for finger skaters.
+It’s similar to skateboarding in the sense that you can use your fingerboard to do “tricks” but also very different.
+It’s quieter nd smaller with no risks of injury involved.

 Most people use their index and middle fingers to “hold” the board to ride a fingerboard.
 This can take some practice—you need to be able to balance the board on top of those fingers without dropping it.

 Once you’re comfortable balancing on top of your fingers, you’ll be ready to learn how to do tricks.
 Grinding on rails or ledges and doing ollies are some basic tricks every beginner should learn.